MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 1. Navigate to **Security**.
 1. Turn off the **Microsoft Defender SmartScreen** setting.

 The setting is the same for all profiles associated with the installation of Microsoft Edge on your device.
 The setting isn't synced across devices.
 The setting applies to InPrivate browsing and Guest mode.
 If your device is managed with group policies set by your organization, the setting is reflected in Microsoft Edge.
 To display the setting, [navigate to Privacy](#navigate-to-privacy).
-For more information about SmartScreen, navigate to [SmartScreen: FAQ][MicrosoftSupport17443].
+For more information about SmartScreen, navigate to [SmartScreen: FAQ](https://support.microsoft.com/help/17443).

 Optionally, SmartScreen verifies the URLs of files you download to confirm if any are categorized as potentially unwanted apps.
 SmartScreen blocks potentially unwanted apps to deliver a more productive, performant, and delightful Windows experiences.
 The setting is turned off by default and is only available on Windows 10 devices.
 To turn on the feature, complete the following actions.

 1. [Navigate to Privacy](#navigate-to-privacy).
 1. Turn on the **Block potentially unwanted apps** setting.

-For more information about how potentially unwanted apps are categorized, navigate to [Potentially unwanted application (PUA)][WindowsSecurityThreatProtectionIntelligenceCriteriaPotentiallyUnwanted].
-For more information about how to configure the setting, navigate to [Detect and block potentially unwanted applications][WindowsSecurityThreatProtectionWindowsDefender].
+For more information about how potentially unwanted apps are categorized, navigate to [Potentially unwanted application (PUA)](/windows/security/threat-protection/intelligence/criteria#potentially-unwanted-application-pua).
+For more information about how to configure the setting, navigate to [Detect and block potentially unwanted applications](/windows/security/threat-protection/windows-defender-antivirus/detect-block-potentially-unwanted-apps-windows-defender-antivirus).

 ## Speech recognition

-To convert your speech into text, Microsoft Edge supports the [Web Speech API][GithubW3cIncubatorCommunityGroupSpeechApi].
+To convert your speech into text, Microsoft Edge supports the [Web Speech API](https://wicg.github.io/speech-api).
 If a webpage includes a web feature with the following workflow,  Microsoft Edge sends the captured audio to a Microsoft service where it's translated into text.

 1. Request access to your microphone.
 1. Capture your speech audio.